lbl-srg/ctrl-flow-dev/docs/modelica-resources.md

 All examples are from the most complete template, VAVMultizone.

-For additional details about template inputs Refer to the requirements website for detailed information on [Parameter Dialog Annotations](https://lbl-srg.github.io/linkage.js/requirements.html#parameter-dialog-annotations).
+For additional details about template inputs refer to the requirements website for detailed information on [Parameter Dialog Annotations](https://lbl-srg.github.io/linkage.js/requirements.html#parameter-dialog-annotations).

 ### Variables